 IELTS Speaking Part 2: IELTS Cue Card/ Candidate Task Card.

-Describe a public holiday in your country.
+Describe a public holiday in your country that people celebrate.

 You should say: